sourcegraph/handbook/content/departments/technical-success/support/process/managing-cs-aws.md

 ## Upgrading CS-AWS

-> Note: When connecting to the EC2 server via SSH, your user does not have permissions to run many git commands.
+> [!NOTE] When connecting to the EC2 server via SSH, your user does not have permissions to run many git commands.
 You'll need to run git commands with `sudo` or switch to the root user with `sudo su`.
 Note that `docker-compose` is not available to the root user, use `exit` to switch back to `ec2-user` and run compose commands.

 Upgrading CS-AWS follows the [standard procedure](https://docs.sourcegraph.com/admin/install/docker-compose/operations#upgrade) for upgrading a compose instance.
 The EC2 instance points at a [fork of deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-cse-aws).
 Any customizations should be applied to the [override](https://github.com/sourcegraph/deploy-sourcegraph-cse-aws/blob/release/docker-compose/docker-compose.override.yaml) file rather than the default `docker-compose.yaml` file.
 Learn more about [docker compose override](https://docs.sourcegraph.com/admin/deploy/docker-compose/configuration#what-is-an-override-file) files.